filecoin-project/devgrants/open-grants/open-proposal-img8.md

 Milestone 1 (4 weeks):

-- Finalize the requirements, architecture and specifications
+- Finalize the requirements, documentation

 > 2 weeks

-- Website UX design & HTML/CSS
+- Website implementation - with a working feature that the user can preview and interactive with via a CID

 > 2 weeks